 But even worse was to come on my wanderings around London.
 It was well known that St Paul’s Cathedral had been saved miraculously in the midst of a sea of bombed-out areas.
 The East End had been the worst hit in all of London, since the Germans wanted to destroy the harbor.
 The City of London, also east of the center, had been another one of the major targets of the German bombs, but it seemed to be completely restored.
 Money oblige.
 This was ten years after the end of the war and I was stunned at what I saw close to St Paul’s Cathedral.
-The one thing taht had been done at the time was removing all the burned-out buildings, so the area around the cathedral relatively was flat rubble.
+The one thing that had been done at the time was removing all the burned-out buildings, so the area around the cathedral relatively was flat rubble.

 It wasn’t even just ruined buildings.
 Right next to the cathedral there was nothing but rubble.
 The area that goes from Fleet Street up all the way to what is today the Barbican Centre was a wasteland of rubble.2

 Since Sweden was supposed to be neutral, and we were clearly on the side of the British as long as politics didn’t get into the equation, we would never shoot at a British plane.
-However, we were ‘neutral’ so what happened was this (an absolutely true story, heard on short wave radio by my much older brother-in-law.
+However, we were ‘neutral’ so what happened was this (a true story, heard on short wave radio by my much older brother-in-law).
 Radio exchange between the bomber and the air force ground station in southern Sweden: ‘You are shooting at us.
 Over.’ – ‘I know.
 Over.’ – You are aiming too high.
 Over.’ – ‘I know.
 Over.’